proenterprise/yeenvoice/docs/settings.rst

 Email Notifications
 """""""""""""""""""

-The Invoice Ninja system sends automated emails notifying you about the status of invoices and quotes sent to clients.
+The Yeenvoice system sends automated emails notifying you about the status of invoices and quotes sent to clients.
 Set your notification preferences on the Email Notifications page.

 To create your preferences for email notifications, check any of the following options: